drIsCoding/user-prefs-spa/README.md

 - Allow users to pick a custom color
 ## Known Issues Under Investigation
 - Users table is not immediately updating when a new user is created
+- Filtering in the users table for first and last names are case sensitive ("mark" will not return "Mark")